-Weather kills more aircraft than mechanical failures.
+Here’s the uncomfortable truth: weather kills more aircraft than mechanical failures.
 Thunderstorms, icing, turbulence, and low visibility cause accidents, delays, and billions in costs annually.
 Artificial intelligence is revolutionizing aviation weather forecasting, providing predictions more accurate and actionable than ever before.
-From forecasting turbulence hours in advance to predicting fog dissipation at specific airports, AI weather systems are keeping passengers safer and airlines more efficient.

 Weather affects every aspect of aviation operations:

-- Safety: Thunderstorms, icing, and turbulence create hazards
+- Safety — Thunderstorms, icing, and turbulence create hazards that can bring down aircraft

 Traditional forecasting, while improving, still leaves significant uncertainty.
 AI is closing that gap.